-If the American Dream is a house with a white picket fence, 2.5 kids, and a dog, then the Singapore Dream is to own your own property – at all.
+If the American Dream is a house with a white picket fence, 2.5 kids, and a dog, then the Singapore equivalent would be to own property.

-Singapore still ranks as the second priciest housing market in the world with the average price of property in Singapore hitting US$874,372 (approx. S$1,183,025).
-However, thanks to extensive government measures in the form of market regulation and financial grants, most Singaporeans can still afford to own a home – specifically, the 2018 home ownership rate in Singapore was 91%.
+Singapore may rank as the ninth costliest city in the world, but thanks to extensive government measures in the form of market regulation and financial grants, most Singaporeans can still afford to own a home — specifically, the 2019 home ownership rate in Singapore was 90.4%.

-- Who can buy a house in Singapore?
+- What type of properties can a Singaporean buy in Singapore?

 - What types of properties can foreigners buy in Singapore?